 GECU COVID-19 Updates

-You can take advantage of the many electronic services we offer for your convenience.
+We encourage you to continue to take advantage of the many electronic services we offer when at all possible for your convenience and increased safety.
 These include:

 - Making a check deposit with our mobile app and mobile deposit.
 If you do not have our app, or need assistance with how to download the app and/or make a deposit, please call us and a member service rep can talk you through this.